 Secure the Fasteners

-If they are missing or loose, or your vent is coming away from the roof, the fasteners need to be retightened or replaced.
+If they are missing or loose, or your vent is coming away from the roof, the fasteners need to be re-tightened or replaced.
 Roofing nails don’t work very well and don’t hold up well to strong gusts of wind.
 Once you have secured the roof vent, put a polyurethane sealant on the fasteners to help prevent roof leaks.

 Inspect the Attic

-Go up to the attic during daylight.
+Go up to the attic during daylight hours.
 Keep the lights off and look up at the roof to see if there is any light coming through.
 Diffused light is normal, but a beam of light may be the cause of a leak.
 Then, use a flashlight to examine the ridge vent.
 Look for moisture or water stains.
 Water stains may be from an old leak.

 Another good time to inspect the attic is when it is raining.
-Be sure to notice where the water is coming from, because it may be channeled from another area on the roof before dripping down into the attic.
+Be sure to notice where the water is coming from, because it may be channeled from another area on the roof before dropping down into the attic.